nxp-imx/imx-sm/sm/doc/arch.md

 it from the SM.
 It does not run as a thread or process (no RTOS) and instead operates via interrupts from safety IP or API calls.
 It directly interacts with safety IP like the FCCU.

-Note the eMCEM driver (FCCU) is used by the SM even in non-safety cases.
+Note the eMCEM component (FCCU driver) is used by the SM even in non-safety cases.
 This provides interrupts for all of the fault conditions, many of which are system faults having nothing to do with safety.

 MCUXpresso SDK  {#ARCH_SDK}
 --------------